 Applying Lazarus and Folkman’s theory of stress to occupational psychology will consider all elements that cause stress in the workplace connected to the physical requirements of the job.
 Stress can be physical, with factors such as noise, unsafe heights or slippery floor.
 These factors when present will not only cause the employee to be on guard but also likely distract them from being fully concentrated on their job for fear of harm.
 The solution would be to make a safer and more comfortable environment, however too safe is known to affect performance.
-The perfect fit would be right balance between motivational factors (incentives) and physical environment (not overly comfortable), that would lead to a design for the best fit for the job to the person (Morgeson & Campion, 2002).
+The perfect fit would be right balance between motivational factors (incentives) and physical environment (not overly comfortable), that would lead to a design for the best fit of the job to the person (Morgeson & Campion, 2002).

 Organisational “Culture”: Synchronised Workforce through situational patterns of performance-oriented behaviour

 A strong culture is also essential for the organisation as this ensures the employee fits in with the organisation’s values.
-The organisation also has to ensure that most stressors are regulated and checked in order to ensure a stable functioning of the work force.
+The organisation also has to ensure that most stressors are regulated and checked in order to ensure a stable functioning of the workforce.

 According to Richard Lazarus’ transactional theory of stress, minor day to day problems known as “hassles” can accumulate and cause stress.
 However one coping mechanism from the theory comes from coping which follows the appraisal stage.
 When a task is being appraised, the outcome defines whether the employee will see it as stress.
 However, the stressor can be approached positively and be re-appraised to instead fit the employee’s belief and capacity.

-Maslow’s model puts forth the belief that safety and security have to be met before one can realise their full potential.
-One this basic need is satisfied, Maslow assumes the attention is shifted to the next need, which in this case would be a motivated move towards achieving the job.
+Maslow’s model puts forth the belief that safety and security have to be met before one can realize their full potential.
+Once this basic need is satisfied, Maslow assumes the attention is shifted to the next need, which in this case would be a motivated move towards achieving the job.
 However, if this need is not satisfied, this gives rise to discomfort.
 Indirectly, Maslow’s model is applying the logic of Lazarus & Folkman (1984), as the stressors – which in this case is the inability to feel safe and secure – are being targeted while the manager would try to motivate the employee.
 Some criticism however questions the flexibility of the model for its assumption.
 Assuming several needs become important & crucial simultaneously how would the motivation of the employee be affected?
-Furthermore, self-actualisation is hard – if not impossible – to define, therefore it is hard to confidently know whether someone has reached the stage.
+Furthermore, self-actualization is hard – if not impossible – to define, therefore it is hard to confidently know whether someone has reached the stage.

 Mismatch between employee & job may cause Occupational Stress

-Lazarus and Folkman’s theory of stress is once again applied with great efficiency as it opens the door for reasoning in how to deal with stressful situations and find the right coping mechanism that would allow the employee to carry on without negative attributions.
-One example of this application is to organisational development which is premised on the assumption of planned transformational change.
+Lazarus and Folkman’s theory of stress is once again applied with great efficiency, as it opens the door for reasoning in how to deal with stressful situations and find the right coping mechanism that would allow the employee to carry on without negative attributions.
+One example of this application is to organisational development, which is premised on the assumption of planned transformational change.

 Organisational development intervention looks to a range of planned programmatic activities pursued by both clients & consultants.
-French, Bell and Zawacki (1994) differentiate between interventions directed at individuals (coaching, counselling), dyads (arbitration), teams (feebacks), inter group configurations (Survey, Feedback, etc) and organisations as whole (business process re-engineering).
+French, Bell and Zawacki (1994) differentiate between interventions directed at individuals (coaching, counselling), dyads (arbitration), teams (feedbacks), inter group configurations (Survey, Feedback, etc) and organisations as a whole (business process re-engineering).
 As the focus is swapped from one level to the next, the number of dimensions to consider increases, this adds to the complexity of the intervention process.
-However, all interventions tend to rely on organisational diagnosis [the assumption that something is not performing well enough and needs to be changed).
+However, all interventions tend to rely on organizational diagnosis [the assumption that something is not performing well enough and needs to be changed).